-Last week, Limelight PR kindly invited Ruby Slipper Consultants to attend the launch of Melbourne’s second annual Music Week, to be held on 18-26th of November 2011.
+Last week, Limelight PR kindly invited Ruby Assembly Consultants to attend the launch of Melbourne’s second annual Music Week, to be held on 18-26th of November 2011.
 In what looks to be a spectacular lineup and following hot on the heels of Melbourne Spring Fashion Week, Melbourne Music Week will celebrate local musicians, niche venues and our supporting hospitality industry.

-It was a beautiful spring morning for the launch, and Ruby Slipper’s Iolanthe walked into the city from Carlton’s HQ via the Melbourne Museum – she wears a Leona Edmiston gown and Windsor Smith clogs.
+It was a beautiful spring morning for the launch, and Ruby Assembly’s Iolanthe walked into the city from Carlton’s HQ via the Melbourne Museum – she wears a Leona Edmiston gown and Windsor Smith clogs.

 Held at the eclectic Thousand Pound Bend, journalists and guests were welcomed with trays of fresh summer fruits, patisserie and mini-quiches, all washed down with delish coffees to the sweet sounds of a Kubik DJ (more on Kubik later).

 Melbourne Music Week will feature over 65 events including live performances, DJ gigs, industry summits and kids’ programs.

 Melbourne’s stylish hipsters awaiting the launch of Melbourne Music Week by Lord Mayor Robert Doyle.

 The MMW team had decorated the multi-purpose space to the rear of Thousand Pound Bend artfully, with curated photography of Melbourne music icons lining the walls, above the tempting goodie bags to come!

 MMW was launched by Lord Mayor Robert Doyle, who made a short speech which highlighted the diverse range music which has developed in Melbourne.